Davlegbish/CNN-for-meat-inspection/README.md

-# Improving Meat Inspection with Convolutional Neural Networks (CNNs)
+# Automated Quality Control in Meat Processing using Convolutional Neural Networks (CNN)

 # Objective:
 To develop a Convolutional Neural Network (CNN) model capable of determining whether meat is fresh or rotten using image classification techniques.